-- To achieve the environmentally-sound management of chemicals and all wastes.
+- To achieve the environmentally-sound management of wastes.

 - To reduce waste generation through prevention, reduction, recycling and reuse.

-- To work towards sustainable tourism that creates jobs and promotes local culture and products.
+- Foster a sustainable tourism that creates jobs and promotes local culture and products.

 - To promote production and consumption of organic products.

-- To reduce the impact of greenhouse gases.
+- Products or alternatives that help to reduce the impact of greenhouse gases.

 LIFE BELOW WATER

-- To prevent and reduce marine pollution (for example, plastic in the oceans).
+- Help to prevent and reduce marine pollution (for example, plastic in the oceans).

 - To minimize and address the impacts of ocean acidification.

-To provide access for small-scale artisanal fishers to marine resources and markets.
+- To provide access for small-scale artisanal fishers to local fishing and the sale of their products.

 LIFE ON LAND